oils-for-unix/oils/doc/oil-language-faq.md

 - `$(dirname $x)` is a shell command substitution that returns a string, and **starts another process**.
 - `$len(x)` is a function call, and doesn't need to start a process.
-  - Note that `len(x)` is an expression that evalutes to an integer, and `$len(x)` converts it to a string.
+  - Note that `len(x)` is an expression that evaluates to an integer, and `$len(x)` converts it to a string.

 (Note: command subs may be optimized later, as `ksh` does.)